 The National Council on the Arts, the NEA's standing advisory body, is comprised of nationally and internationally renowned artists, distinguished scholars, and arts patrons appointed by the president and confirmed by the Senate.
-The council also includes non-voting Members of Congress who are appointed by Senate and House leadership from both sides of the aisle.
+The council also includes non-voting Congressional members that are appointed by Senate and House leadership from both sides of the aisle.
 The council reviews and votes to approve or reject the applications.
-Its recommendations for funding are sent to the NEA chair, who reviews those applications and makes the final decision on all grant awards.
+Its recommendations for funding are sent to the NEA chairman, who reviews those applications and makes the final decision on all grant awards.

-Forty percent of the NEA's grantmaking dollars are awarded to the nation's 56 state and jurisdictional arts agencies (SAAs) and the six regional arts organizations (RAOs).
+By law, 40 percent of the NEA's grantmaking dollars are awarded to the nation's 56 state and jurisdictional arts agencies (SAAs) and the six regional arts organizations (RAOs).
 These funds are administered through Partnership Agreements with the SAAs and RAOs-an investment that catalyzes arts projects in thousands of communities across the country.
 Partnership Agreements allow the NEA to build and sustain local capacity for planning, programming, evaluation, and communications.

 Through these agreements, moreover, the NEA supports creation and implementation of statewide and regionwide plans for strengthening arts education and fostering the arts in underserved communities.
-Each plan responds to the unique needs of the state or region and its constituents, whose views are solicited by each SAA/RAO through surveys, town hall meetings, arts practitioner convenings, policymaker consultations, and other forms of citizen engagement.
+Each plan reflects the priorities of the state's or region's citizens, whose views are solicited by each SAA/RAO through public hearings.

-Together with the funding that the NEA's grants routinely leverage, the agreements vastly extend the agency's reach and impact, aligning national leadership with local practices and benefits.
+Together with the dollars that the NEA's grants routinely leverage, the agreements vastly extend the agency's reach and impact, aligning national leadership with local benefits.
 These partners are critical to the NEA's ability to fulfill its mission.